 Centre Line The line dividing the playing surface down the middle.
-It joins the midpoints of the tee lines and extends 3.658 m.
-(12 ft.) beyond the centre of each tee line.
+It joins the midpoints of the tee lines and extends beyond the centre of each tee line to the hack line.

 Circles See definition: House.

 Competition Any number of teams playing games to determine a winner.